bytecodealliance/rfcs/accepted/wasmtime-lts.md

 [proposal]: #proposal

 Wasmtime will add a new type of release to its release process, a Long Term Support (LTS) release.
-LTS releases will happen every 10th release of Wasmtime, starting with 30.0.0.
-Each LTS will be supported for 15 versions, or 15 months.
+LTS releases will happen every 12th release of Wasmtime (once a year), starting with 24.0.0 (retroactively classified as LTS).
+Each LTS will be supported for 24 versions, or 24 months/2 years.
 Overlapping LTS windows enables users of the LTS release to upgrade on their own time from one LTS to another.
-At this time though it's expected that users will always upgrade from one LTS to another, for example a user of 30.0.0 could upgrade to 40.0.0 as late as when 45.0.0 is released.
+At this time though it's expected that LTS users will likely upgrade from one LTS to another, for example a user of 36.0.0 could upgrade to 48.0.0 as late as when 52.0.0 is released.

 LTS releases for Wasmtime will have the following properties: